-Paul Graham

-- Founder of Y

-Combinator, probably

-the most famous tech

-startup incubator

-- Creator of first ASP (web services) provider
+- Paul Graham - Founder of Y Combinator, probably the most famous tech startup incubator - Creator of first ASP (web) services) provider schools and universities can bring themselves to teach programming this way.

 Young programmers are better off not starting with the theoretical foundations of CS, but by eagerly writing crappy programs.